PrestaShop/community-theme-16/README.md

 gulp create-zip      // Adds Config.xml and theme folder to .zip archive and outputs
                      // the file in root directory
 ```

-### Testing and developing

-Because there is no way to place the repository files as an installed theme inside PrestaShop installation,
-you will have to synchronize changes between installed theme and cloned repository.

-We **encourage** that you use `gulp` to your own advantage, for example, you may write your own `gulp` task
-which watches for changes between installed theme and cloned repository and keeps then synchronized, eliminating the
-need to manually copy the changes every time.

 ## Contributing